HarryPaniccc/DnD/Dungeon of Castle Sungrand.md

 - **Cracked Wall**.
 The middle cell second from the bottom on the right has a wall with a large crack in it.

 ## 4.

+## 5. Mold Infested Hall
+**Stench**.
+The smell of mold is incredibly intense in this hallway.
+>[!infobox| right]
+># Yellow Mold
+>Touching the mold ejects a 10-foot cube of spores originating from the it.
+15 CON save or **2D10 poison and become poisoned for 1 minute save ends at end of turn.
+While poisoned take 1d10 poison damage at the start of each turn.** Sunlight or any amount of fire damage destroys the mold.

+- **Yellow Mold.** A patch grows out of a long dead skeleton and a series of dead rats out of the westmost cell.
+-

+# Level 1: Rooms n - m
+Dilapidated part of the keep itself.
+This area is the ground of restless spirits and a dungeon ecology.
+>**Summaries**.

 ## ?.
 Lever Mimic